Moving walkway: ThyssenKrupp ACCEL

 In 2007, ThyssenKrupp installed two high-speed walkways in Terminal 1 at Toronto Pearson International Airport.
 They connect the international gates in the newly opened Pier F, located at one end of the pier, with the rest of the terminal.
-One walkway serves departing passengers traveling towards the gates and the other serves arriving passengers traveling towards the terminal.
+One walkway serves departing passengers travelling towards the gates and the other serves arriving passengers travelling towards the terminal.
 The airport decided to decommission the walkway in 2020.

 The walkway's pallet-type design accelerates and decelerates users in a manner that eliminates many of the safety risks generated by the moving belt-type used in Paris, making it suitable for use by people of all ages and sizes regardless of their health condition.
 The pallets "intermesh" with a comb and slot arrangement.
 They expand out of each other when speeding up, and compress into each other when slowing down.
 The handrails work in a similar manner, and because of this, there is no need to hold the handrails when entering or exiting the walkway.
 It moves at roughly 2 kph when riders step onto it and speeds up to approximately 7 kph, which it remains at until near the end, where it slows back down.

-ThyssenKrupp continued development of that product, and its effect is Accel, an upgraded version of Express Walkway, offering speeds of up to 12 kph, which is 5 kph faster than of Express Walkway, and is the same speed as of original version of TRR walkway.
+ThyssenKrupp continued development of that product, and the result is Accel, an upgraded version of Express Walkway, offering speeds of up to 12 kph, which is 5 kph faster than of Express Walkway, and is the same speed as of original version of TRR walkway.